rjsf-team/react-jsonschema-form/README.md

 Sometimes you may want to trigger events or modify external state when a field has been touched, so you can pass an `onBlur` handler, which will receive the id of the input that was blurred and the field value.

+#### Form field focus events

+Sometimes you may want to trigger events or modify external state when a field has been focused, so you can pass an `onFocus` handler, which will receive the id of the input that is focused and the field value.

 ## Form customization

 ### The `uiSchema` object